From an article published in The Beau Monde’s Quizzing Glass newsletter…

 Rate are “Single Letter”, “Double Letter”, “Triple Letter” or “1 oz”

-The d stands for “denarius” which means a shilling and you’d think they’d use s but no, they stuck with what the Romans left; pounds are written out with a slash as in 1/ (1 pound) or 1/2 (1 pound and 2 shillings).
+The d stands for “denarius” which means a penny, and comes from the Latin the Romans left behind; shillings are written out with a slash as in 1/ (1 shilling) or 1/2 (1 shilling and 2 pence).